v1ra1/lamp_server_setup/README.md

 it would be something like:

 EXAMPLE---

 HOST: 192.168.1.20

 USERNAME: root (IT WILL ALWAYS BE ROOT UNLESS YOU CREATE ANOTHER USER)

 PASSWORD: [MYSQL PASSWORD]

 TYPE exit if you havent already in mysql so you can get back to your OS cmd

 # LETS MOUT OUR SHARED FOLDER NOW

-yum update
-yum install gcc kernel-devel make
+yum update;yum install gcc kernel-devel make bzip2 nano

-yum install bzip2 nano

 # Click: Devices/Install Guest Additions...

-mkdir /cdrom
+mkdir /cdrom;mount /dev/cdrom /cdrom;/cdrom/VBoxLinuxAdditions.run
-mount /dev/cdrom /cdrom

-/cdrom/VBoxLinuxAdditions.run

 # CREATE SH FILE
-mkdir /var/www/websites
-sudo nano /var/www/mtweb.sh
+mkdir /var/www/websites;sudo nano /var/www/mtweb.sh

+PASTE THIS IN THE FILE AND THEN PRESS CTRL+X THEN Y

 #!/bin/bash
 echo "Mounting Websites."